meyer-lab/tHMM/README.md

 ```
 git clone https://github.com/meyer-lab/tHMM
 ```
-It typically takes a few minutes to clone the repository.
+It may take a few minutes to clone the repository.

 # Demo and Instructions for Use